 Shortly after the premiere of the Enigma Variations in June 1899, Elgar appended 96 measures to the Finale at the behest of his publishing agent August Jaeger and conductor Hans Richter.
-Only five days were required for Elgar to sketch and orchestrate that marvelous extension from July 7 through 11, 1899.
-On the lower right hand side of the final page of the the Master Score, he added the following five words in an angular, inverted checkmark configuration:
+Only 21 days were required for Elgar to sketch and orchestrate that marvelous extension from June 30 through July 20, 1899.
+On the lower right-hand side of the final page of the Master Score, he added the following five words in an angular, inverted checkmark configuration:

 The composer’s autograph is accompanied by the name of a rented cottage near Malvern where he added the finishing touches to his symphonic masterpiece.
 There is a long confident line drawn beneath the signature pointing down and leftwards towards the Fine.
 A smaller line extending upwards to the right from the Fine completes the checkmark formation.

 This inverted checkmark resembles an angular L, or more significantly, an inverted 7.
 The latter resemblance is discreetly reminiscent of Elgar's remark, "The drop of a seventh in the Theme (bars 3 and 4) should be observed."
 An inverted 7 gives the appearance of a 7 that has fallen down.
 There are seven days in a week, so that particular numeral is associated with endings.
 The Italian term Fine also denotes an end.
 The premiere of the Enigma Variations heralded the end of Elgar’s relative obscurity as a provincial composer, ushering in an era characterized by substantial commissions and gigantic works.